| Establishment of pilot scale testing to determine recyclability of fibre-based materials, at Mpact Operations, Springs Mill. |

 50% Fibre Circle 50% DSI SIF III |

-LCA model and interface for the paper & paper packaging industry in accordance with EPR legislation, by Edwin Botha (PhD) at University of the Witwatersrand | The project focusses on creating standardised methodologies for performing life cycle assessments on paper and paper packaging products in South Africa, as well as submitting South African datasets to the international databases on LCAs |
+The project focusses on creating standardised methodologies for performing life cycle assessments on paper and paper packaging products in South Africa, as well as submitting South African datasets to the international databases on LCAs |

 |